All Products

 Note

-How do I fix subscription data inconsistency after an upgrade?
+How do I handle subscription data inconsistency after an upgrade?

-1. After the upgrade is successful, delete the data from the tables in the destination instance.
-Then, re-create the subscription and set copy_data=true.
+1. After the upgrade is successful, delete the table data on the destination instance (which runs a higher version).
+Then, recreate the subscription and set copy_data=true.
 For more information, see ALTER SUBSCRIPTION.

-2. Use the CONFLICT keyword to import the data consumed by the source instance to the destination instance.
+2. Use the CONFLICT keyword to import the data consumed by the source instance (which runs a lower version) to the destination instance.
 The following code provides an example.

 CREATE TABLE my_tbl(id INT PRIMARY KEY, t TIMESTAMP, val TEXT);